NGOs launch legal action against France over climate

 In Germany, dismayed farmers who have suffered damage to their crops and dairy farms as a result of record drought have also filed a lawsuit, with the aid of Greenpeace, against Berlin to force action.

-A deal reached at the UN's COP24 climate summit in Poland last weekend was criticised for not matching the ambition of the world's most vulnerable countries.
+A deal reached at the UN's COP24 climate summit in Poland over the weekend was criticised for not matching the ambition of the world's most vulnerable countries.